woods51/SFML-Atari-Game/README.md

 CONTROLS:

-(Breakout) W and S keys, or left and right arrow keys for movement.
+(Breakout) A and D keys, or left and right arrow keys for movement.

 (Pong) W and S keys for Player 1, I and K keys for Player 2.